 In more recent times, 80 former inmates of Forde Park successfully brought a legal case involving allegations of sexual, physical and emotional abuse at the School over a period of four decades.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

-- Devon Heritage Services, Great Moor House, Bittern Road, Sowton, Exeter, Devon EX2 7NL.
+- Devon Heritage Centre, Great Moor House, Bittern Road, Sowton Exeter EX2 7NL.
 Holdings include: Admission and Discharge register (1956-73).

 - The National Archives, Kew, Richmond, Surrey, TW9 4DU.

 File BN62/1942 - Inspection reports (1963-71).

 - Hyland, Jim Yesterday's Answers: Development and Decline of Schools for Young Offenders (1994, Whiting and Birch)

 - Millham, S, Bullock, R, and Cherrett, P After Grace - Teeth: a comparative study of the residential experience of boys in Approved Schools (1975, Chaucer Publishing)